Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Materials

 We note that even when the laser and focus spots were separated by several centimeters, interference from direct returns off of the snow surface remained significant due to phenomena such as lens flare.
 Although we could not suppress this interference entirely, we were able to mitigate it by placing a long lens tube in front of our detector that functioned as a baffle.

 For each snow sample, and for each laser wavelength, we collected measurements at multiple source-detector separations $s$.
 Each measurement consisted of a histogram of photon arrival times with 16 ps timing bins that spanned a 250 ns timing window.
 Examples of histograms measured by our lidar system are shown on the right in Fig.~\ref{fig:xphisto}.
 The first measurement would always be collected at $s$ = 0 cm to measure the time-of-arrival of photons that scattered directly off of the snow surface.
 The peak of this direct return would serve as a reference time for all subsequent measurements.
 Direct surface returns were always measured with a 60 second integration time, with a neutral density filter placed in front of the detector to prevent saturation, and with a wooden ruler placed on the snow surface at the position of the laser spot to prevent bias due to subsurface scattering.
 Following this, histograms would be collected for one or more non-zero source-detector separations.
 We used an integration time of 10 minutes for each histogram collected with 640 nm light, and 30 minutes for each histogram collected with 905 nm light.
 A longer integration time was required at 905 nm because our SPAD detector was less sensitive at this wavelength, the output power of our laser was lower, and the snow itself was less reflective.
+Ice grains from each sample were inspected before and after each set of measurements to ensure that snow properties had not changed significantly due to metamorphism.

 Before proceeding, we want to stress that our lidar system was assembled strictly for the proof-of-principle demonstrations documented in this paper.
 It was not optimized for ease of use or light collection efficiency.
 Although the integration times reported here are quite long, we expect that a cleverly engineered system might collect equivalent data with integration times that are far shorter---perhaps by several orders of magnitude.
 Integration time could be reduced significantly, for instance, by using a multipixel Silicon Photomultiplier (SiPM) in place of the single-pixel SPAD used here, and by using lasers with higher power and higher repetition rates.
 The use of laser sources and SPADs designed for a consumer electronics environment \citep{king2023}, rather than the optical bench equipment used here, would also allow for a system that was portable, rugged, and affordable.
 Altogether, this suggests that the development of a field-deployable system is a feasible goal---one which we hope to pursue in future work.